 - Use of mail or interstate wire transmission in furtherance of that scheme.

 If the government proves an intent to defraud, it can also get a temporary or permanent injunction from the court to cease the alleged fraud.

-For immediate help in a pending case involving mail fraud penalties in government contracting and wire fraud penalties procurement case against the federal government, contact our white collar crime defense lawyers at 1-866-601-5518.
+If you are involved with allegations of fraud against the government and need immediate help in a pending case involving mail and wire fraud penalties, contact our government fraud attorneys and criminal defense lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.